SAFETY MANAGEMENT SYSTEM (SMS), ORGANISATION

 • Continuing Airworthiness: according to (EU) 1321/2014, Part-CAMO and Part 145

-Quality Management Systems (QMS) established in accordance with EASA Part 21, EASA Part 145, or EASA Part-CAMO are generally compatible with the requirements of a Safety Management System (SMS).
+Quality Management Systems (QMS) established in accordance with EASA Part 21, EASA Part 145, or EASA Part-CAMO can generally be aligned with and integrated into the requirements of a Safety Management System (SMS).

-Our Safety Management (SMS) services include, among others, the following steps:
+Our Safety Management (SMS) services include, among others:

-• Conducting a gap analysis to determine the extent of non-conformities between your existing management system and SMS requirements, based on the requirements of EASA Part 21, Part 145, and Part-CAMO, including AMCand GM
+• Conducting a gap analysis to identify deviations between your existing management system and SMS requirements in accordance with EASA Part 21, Part 145, and Part-CAMO (including AMC and GM)

-• Developing new manuals and procedures, as well as adapting existing documentation based on the results of the gap analysis
+• Preparation of new manuals and procedures, as well as targeted adaptation of existing documentation based on the gap analysis

-• Training and educating your employees to successfully implement and apply the Safety Management System
+• Training and education of your personnel to support the successful introduction, application, and continuous development of the Safety Management System

 Additional Consulting Services